School-based immunisation program campaign

 Objectives

-• Raise awareness amongst parents and guardians of children who will be in year 7 or 10 in 2023 about free vaccinations offered at school to protect against infectious diseases.
+• Raise awareness amongst parents and guardians of children who will be in year 7 and year 10 about free school immunisations to protect their child against serious infectious diseases.

-• Encourage parents and guardians to consent for vaccination at school.
+• Encourage parents and guardians to register their child online and consent for school immunisations.

 Key messages

-• The school-based immunisation program offers students in years 7 and 10 free vaccinations at school to protect against infectious diseases.
+• The school-based immunisation program offers students in year 7 and year 10 free school immunisations to protect against serious infectious diseases.

 • Year 7 students can receive the human papillomavirus (HPV) and diphtheria-tetanus-pertussis (dTpa) vaccines to protect against whooping cough, genital warts and some cancers.